More vehicles of Russian peacekeepers freely pass along Azerbaijan's Lachin-Khankandi road (PHOTO/VIDEO)

-SHUSHA, Azerbaijan, December 30.
-The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the nineteenth day, Trend reports from the scene.
+SHUSHA, Azerbaijan, December 31.
+The peaceful rally of Azerbaijan’s non-governmental organizations (NGO) in Karabakh close to the Russian peacekeepers temporarily deployed area near Shusha has been going on for the twentieth day, Trend reports from the scene.

-Three more supply vehicles of Russian peacekeepers passed along the Lachin-Khankandi road of Azerbaijan from Khankandi towards Lachin.
+More supply vehicles and passenger cars of Russian peacekeepers passed along the Lachin-Khankandi road of Azerbaijan from Khankandi towards Lachin.

 Previously, the Armenian media spread news that the Azerbaijanis [holding a peaceful protest rally near Shusha, close to the peacekeepers’ post] allegedly blocked the Lachin road and didn’t let the supply vehicles through.